Weyl quantization of degree 2 symplectic graded manifolds

-Let $S$ be a spinor bundle of a pseudo-Euclidean vector bundle $(E,\mg)$ of even rank.
+\abstractin{english} Let $S$ be a spinor bundle of a pseudo-Euclidean vector bundle $(E,\mg)$ of even rank.
 We introduce a new filtration on the algebra $\D(M,S)$ of differential operators on $S$.
-As main property, the associated graded algebra $\Gr \D(M,S)$ is isomorphic to the algebra $\cO(\cM)$ of functions on $\cM$, where $\cM$ is the symplectic graded manifold of degree $2$ canonically associated to $(E,\mg)$.
-Accordingly, we define the Weyl quantization on $\cM$ as a map $\WQ_\hbar:\cO(\cM)\to\D(M,S)$, and prove that $\WQ_\hbar$ satisfies all desired usual properties.
-As an application, we obtain a bijection between Courant algebroid structures $(E,\mg,\rho,\llbracket\cdot,\cdot\rrbracket)$, that are encoded by Hamiltonian generating functions on $\cM$, and skew-symmetric Dirac generating operators $D\in\D(M,S)$.
-The operator $D^2$ gives a new invariant of $(E,\mg,\rho,\llbracket\cdot,\cdot\rrbracket)$, which generalizes the square norm of the Cartan $3$-form of a quadratic Lie algebra.
-We study in detail the particular case of $E$ being the double of a Lie bialgebroid $(A,A^*)$.
+As a main property, the associated graded algebra $\Gr \D(M,S)$ is proved to be isomorphic to the algebra $\cO(\cM)$ of smooth functions on $\cM$, where $\cM$ is the degree $2$ symplectic graded manifold canonically associated to $(E,\mg)$.
+Accordingly, we establish the Weyl quantization of $\cM$ as a map $\WQ_\hbar:\cO(\cM)\to\D(M,S)$, and prove that $\WQ_\hbar$ satisfies all the desired properties of quantizations.
+As an application, we obtain a bijection between Courant algebroid structures $(E,\mg,\rho,\llbracket\cdot,\cdot\rrbracket)$ equivalently characterized by Hamiltonian generating functions on $\cM$, and skew-symmetric Dirac generating operators $D\in\D(M,S)$.
+The operator $D^2$ gives a new invariant of $(E,\mg,\rho,\llbracket\cdot,\cdot\rrbracket)$ which generalizes the square norm of the Cartan $3$-form of a quadratic Lie algebra.
+We study this invariant in detail in the particular case of $E$ being the double of a Lie bialgebroid $(A,A^*)$. \end{abstracts}